gurverm/pv-eagle/README.md

 - CSS
 - JavaScript
 - Bootstrap
-- Picovoice Eagle for Web
+- Picovoice Eagle Web SDK

+## Usage

+To use this application on your local machine follow the below steps:
+- `git clone `this repo
+- `cd demo/web`
+- `npm install`
-- WebVoiceProcessor
+- `npm run start`

 ## License